Sammy Vick: Post major league career

 After the 1921 season, Vick continued his baseball career in the minor leagues.
 In 1922, he played for the Toronto Maple Leafs of the International League, batting .233 in 50 games played.
 He returned to the Memphis Chickasaws for one season in 1923, improving his average to .290.
-For the 1924 season, he joined the Brookhaven Truckers of the Cotton States League (CSL) as player-manager, and he produced the best offensive numbers up to this point in his career.
+For the 1924 season, he joined the Brookhaven, Mississippi based Brookhaven Truckers of the Cotton States League (CSL) as player-manager, and he produced the best offensive numbers up to this point in his career.
 He batted .322 with 16 home runs, 21 doubles, and 11 triples.

-In 1925, Vick stayed in the CSL, but became the Laurel Lumberjacks's non-playing manager for two seasons.
+In 1925, Vick stayed in the CSL and became the Laurel, Mississippi based Laurel Lumberjacks player-manager for two seasons.
 However, in 1926, his tenure was short, and he joined the New Orleans Pelicans of the SA as a player only for the remaining 32 games of the season.
 After batting .348 in 1926, he improved his average to .350 in 1927, along with career-highs in hits with 194, doubles with 39, and triples with 16.
 Staying in New Orleans for the 1928 season, his offensive numbers dropped, but he still batted .302 in 109 games played.
 His 1929 season was split between three teams; the Pelicans, the Chattanooga Lookouts of the SA, and the Dallas Steers of the Texas League.
 That season, he hit a career-high 17 home runs, along with a .333 batting average.
 He finished his minor league career back with Memphis in 1930.